 Article 23: During the course of an investigation, the Supervision Organs may question witnesses and other such persons.

-Article 24: Where the persons under investigation are suspected of serious violations or crimes conduct abusing public office such as corruption, bribery, or dereliction of duty, and the Supervision Organs already have a handle of some of the facts and evidence on the violations or crimes, but still have major issues that need further investigation, then after review and approval by the Supervision Organ in accordance with law, they may be retained in custody at a designated location in any of the following circumstances:
+Article 24: Where the persons under investigation are suspected of serious violations or crimes abusing public office such as corruption, bribery, or dereliction of duty, and the Supervision Organs already have a handle on some of the facts and evidence on the violations or crimes, but still have important issues that need further investigation, then after review and approval by the Supervision Organ in accordance with law, they may be retained in custody at a designated location in any of the following circumstances:

 (1) the case is major or complicated;

 (2) they might flee or commit suicide;

 (3) They might collude or fabricate, destroy, transfer, or conceal evidence;

 (4) They might have other conduct obstructing investigation.